Visitor Engagement at Aquariums, Zoos, and Museums for Conservation Impact

 With thanks to the Gordon and Betty Moore Foundation, in 2017 we launched a new initiative to support ZAMs in getting more involved to effectively inform science-based federal fisheries policy and advance action for healthy, sustainable marine ecosystems.
 Ocean conservation is at an important juncture in the U.S., with reauthorization of the nation’s primary law governing management of our fisheries, the Magnuson-Stevens Fishery Conservation and Management Act (Magnuson-Stevens Act), one of the strongest national statutes governing management of marine fisheries.
-The Ocean Project is now expanding our conservation policy engagement initiative, and looking to collaborate with more ZAMs.
-The focus is U.S.-based visitor-serving institutions but some of the lessons learned can be -- and already have been -- applied to other issues and in other countries.
+The Ocean Project is now expanding our collaborative conservation policy engagement initiative.
+The focus is U.S.-based visitor-serving institutions but some of the lessons learned are being applied in other countries.

-Please let us know if you would like to get involved or have any suggestions on how we might be able to better support your efforts around conservation policy engagement.
+Please let us know if you would like to get involved or have any suggestions on how we might be able to better support your efforts around visitor and policy engagement for conservation.

 The "Making Conservation Happen" webinar series focuses on how to strategically, safely, and cost-effectively get more involved in conservation policy engagement and advocacy.
 The webinars are recommended for those who interact with guests, community partners, public officials, and supporters.

 Sign up here to get information on upcoming webinars.